uclahs-cds/package-moPepGen/docs/file-format.md

 ## 1 Gene Variant Format

-In moPepGen we are interested in finding varianted peptide caused by combination of different types of variants, including single nucleotide substitution, INDEL, RNA editing site, gene fusion and alternative splicing.
-We are also interested in non-coding RNA and circRNA with unreported ORF, or start codon gained from mutation.
+In moPepGen we are interested in finding variant peptides caused by combinations of different types of variants, including single nucleotide substitution, INDEL, RNA editing site, gene fusion and alternative splicing.
+We are also interested in non-coding RNA and circRNA with unreported ORF or start codon gained from mutation.

-The different mutation events are called by different programs, and those files have different format.
-In moPepGen, for each type of data, we use data type and tool specific parsers to convert variant data from different sources to a standardized VCF-like format that moPepGen can use to create the transcript variant graph.
+The different mutation events are called by different programs, and those files have different formats.
+In moPepGen, for each type of data, we use data type and tool-specific parsers to convert variant data from different sources to a standardized VCF-like format that moPepGen can use to create the transcript variant graph.
 They are then collected by `moPepGen callPeptide` command to call variant peptides.

 In moPepGen, we define the GVF (Gene Variant Format) file format, that extended and modified from the [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) file format to represent the variant records.
 In a GVF file, each entry represents a variant associated with a transcript.
 The `CHROM` column is used to hold the gene ID, and the `POS` column indicates the position of the corresponding transcript.

 ### 1.1 File Metadata

 Each variant file should contain a metadata section that each line starts with a double hashtag.
-The first line of the metadta must be the 'fileformat' field for VCF, to be consistant with VCF's standards.
+The first line of the metadata must be the 'fileformat' field for VCF, to be consistent with VCF's standards.
 The link should read:

 ```
 ##fileformat=VCFv4.2
 ```

 Starting from the second line should be moPepGen's metadata.
-Each line should be a key value pair separated by an equal sign ('=').
+Each line should be a key-value pair separated by an equal sign ('=').
 Keys should follow the `snake_case`.
-See example below.
+See the example below.

 ```
 ##moPepGen_version=0.0.1